appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Roles

-With create permission enables for roles, a user can create a new role.
+With create permission enabled for roles, a user can create a new role.
 This also automatically enables permission to view, edit, delete, the existing roles.

 #### Edit